Trump recognizes Jerusalem as Israel's capital, upending U.S. policy

 President Donald Trump announced Wednesday that the U.S. would officially recognize Jerusalem as the capital of Israel, breaking with decades of precedent, sparking an uproar among world leaders, and further jeopardizing the prospects of Middle East peace.

-Trump also said he was putting in motion a move of the U.S. embassy to the holy city from Tel Aviv — a process that aides have said could take several years.
+Trump also said he was putting in motion a move of the U.S. embassy to the holy city from Tel Aviv — a process that aides have said could take several years — by "directing State Department to begin preparations" for the move.

-"This is nothing more than a recognition of reality.
-It is also the right thing to do, Trump said.

-Trump said that as part of his decision he was "directing State Department to begin preparations to move the American embassy from Tel Aviv to Jerusalem."

-That includes "hiring architects, engineers and planners, so that a new embassy, when completed would be a magnificent tribute to peace."
+That includes "hiring architects, engineers and planners, so that a new embassy, when completed would be a magnificent tribute to peace," he said.
+The move marked a follow-through by Trump on a major campaign promise he'd made that had been closely followed by Israel and by evangelical Christians in the U.S.

 Israel — whose parliament and supreme court are seated in Jerusalem — and the Palestinians both claim the city as their capital, and Trump's decision breaks decades of precedent for the U.S. to not take sides in the dispute over Jerusalem.